r3sult/odan.github.io/_posts/2019-02-17-correct-owner-and-permissions-of-var-www-html.md

 ### Change the group and set the correct permissions

-If your document root is `/var/www/html` run this to change ownership on all files and directories.
+If your document root is `/var/www/html`, run these commands to fix the ownership and permissions for all files and directories.

 ```
 sudo chgrp -R www-data /var/www/html/